 - If you want to get really crafty with your cacophony, try using the sounds of nature – in particular, ocean sounds.
 Evidence is emerging that sounds of nature – even when played in not-so-natural-environments – not only mask noise but also have mental health benefits.
 These sounds may reduce anxiety and depression, and bring a general sense of calm and perspective.
 Many digital platforms have natural soundtracks, including meditation apps such as Insight Timer.

 2. Use walls and screens

-Walls and screens can dramatically reduce sound by providing what’s known as an acoustic shadow.
-The screen or wall blocks sound waves in the same way an umbrella blocks the light.
-The size and proximity of the screen determines the amount of sound proofing: a wide and tall screen placed close to the source of the sound will provide better shelter than a smaller or more distant structure.
+Walls and screens can dramatically reduce office noise by providing what’s known as an acoustic shadow.
+The acoustic screen or wall blocks sound waves in the same way an umbrella blocks the light.
+The size and proximity of the acoustic screen determines the amount of sound proofing: a wide and tall screen placed close to the source of the sound will provide better shelter than a smaller or more distant structure.

 At SmartSpace we have several options to suit your office’s needs and visual preferences.

 - Our Agile Screen is easily relocatable depending on your needs.
 One side is covered in customisable acoustic panels that help to absorb sound, and the other side doubles as an easy-to-clean white board.

 - System 35 is a fully customisable range of desk screens, made to measure and finished in your colour choice of sound-absorbing material.
 The screens can be desk-suspended or low-suspended, to-the-floor, mid-way or “void leg”, and can even include accessory rails.